 When Santa Cruz revived the Stigmata in 2015, the brand took what it knew from mountain bikes and adapted it for skinny tires and drop bars.
 For 2019, it has revamped the frame while at Juliana a version named the Quincy has been released.

 The previous version of the Stigmata was aimed squarely at cyclocross racers with no fender or rack mounts, though it did have room for two bottles.
-Now, the Stigmata sees mounts galore, for fenders and a third bottle, so you can carry a frame bag and water at the same time
+Now, the Stigmata is a fully-fledged gravel bike, with mounts galore for fenders and a third bottle, so you can carry a frame bag and water at the same time.

 Santa Cruz claims it has revised the carbon layup using the lessons learned from the Highball and Danny MacAskill’s trials bike to offer what it says is “a ride so law-abiding you’d think HR had sent it on a compliance training course.”